Skip to main content

 WWP’s Physical Health and Wellness program helps warriors live healthier lives by improving sleep hygiene, nutrition, and risk factors for chronic disease through coaching, goal setting, and education.

-In WWP’s most recent Warrior Survey*, more than 54 % of WWP warriors reported using physical activity as a resource or tool to help them with feelings of stress or emotional or mental health concerns.
+In WWP’s most recent Warrior Survey*, about 2 in 5 WWP warriors reported using physical activity as a resource or tool to help them with feelings of stress or emotional or mental health concerns.

 “Our Physical Health and Wellness programs provide warriors an opportunity to build healthy social connections, known to reduce suicide risks, and improve the management of stress, anxiety, and depression,” James said.